BloodAxe/Kaggle-2024-CryoET/README.md

 - Stride 4 only - It seems that it is worse than using strides 4 & 2
 - Stride 2 only - It seems that it is worse than using strides 4 & 2
 - DynUnet
-- Stride 4 for Ribosome & Virus-like particle, Stride 2 for the rest
+- Stride 4 for Ribosome & Virus-like particle.
+Stride 2 for the rest
 - (--apply_loss_on_each_stride) Independent detection losses on stride 4 and stride 2 (To ensure all channels are used on both strides)

 ## Training